UoB-COMSM0166/2025-group-19/README.md

 ### Extreme Programming (XP) Practices
 #### Simple Design
 We adopted the Model-View-Controller (MVC) architecture to ensure a clear separation of concerns, making the system more modular and easier to maintain.
-Each component was organized based on its functionality, allowing for better code reusability and reducing complexity.
+Each component was organised based on its functionality, allowing for better code reusability and reducing complexity.
 This structured approach not only streamlined development but also facilitated collaboration among team members.

 [Reference: MVC Architecture](https://github.com/UoB-COMSM0166/2025-group-19/tree/main/docs)